A Community Interest Company (CIC) is an enterprise established to generate a profit for the benefit of the community.

 What’s in a name?

-The regulator stipulates that the name of the CIC must end in a prescribed designation, such as ‘community interest company’, otherwise the rules that apply to company name are also applicable to CICs.
+The regulator stipulates that the name of the CIC must end in a prescribed designation, such as ‘community interest company’.
+Otherwise, the same rules that apply to company names also apply to CICs.

 How to set up a CIC